Welcome to the official site of the 2014 LAGI international design competition.

-No participant may reveal the identity of any design or communicate with any member of the Jury or 2012 Competition partner organizations or supporters ("Partners").
+Participants cannot reveal the identity of any LAGI 2014 design submission or share any images or ideas pertaining to any LAGI 2014 design submission to any member of the LAGI 2014 Jury, LAGI 2014 competition partner organizations, or LAGI 2014 administrative team.
 By submitting a proposal, each competitor automatically affirms compliance with the competition requirements, rules and guidelines and agrees that any violation will result in immediate disqualification from consideration.

 Subject to any limitation herein, any design and intellectual property undergirding a submitted entry ("Submission") remains the property of the participant or participating team ("Entrant") and may be used for their own purposes.
 Entrants are solely responsible for protecting the intellectual property of a Submission.